-- Historical Performance: What has CEMI’s returns been like over the past?
+- Historical Track Record: What has CEMI’s performance been like over the past?
 Go into more detail in the past track record analysis and take a look at the free visual representations of our analysis for more clarity.

 - Management Team: An experienced management team on the helm increases our confidence in the business – take a look at who sits on Chembio Diagnostics’s board and the CEO’s back ground.